- Message from Program Director

-Students also benefit from participation in a number of international law related extracurriculars such as the International Law Society ; the Denver Journal of International Law and Policy ; the annual Philip C. Jessup International Moot Court Competition ; the Willem C. Vis International Commercial Arbitration Moot ; and the Sutton Writing Competition (which earns one student a summer of study abroad on the Leonard v.B.
-Sutton scholarship, usually at The Hague Academy of International Law in The Netherlands).
+Students also benefit from participation in a number of international law related extracurriculars such as the International Law Society, the Denver Journal of International Law and Policy, the annual Philip C. Jessup International Moot Court Competition, the Willem C. Vis International Commercial Arbitration Moot, and the Leonard v.B.Sutton / Hague Academy International Law Essay Competition (which earns one student a summer of study abroad on the Leonard v.B.
+Sutton scholarship at The Hague Academy of International Law in The Netherlands).

 News Archive »